matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ### Differences in `block.timestamp` and `block.number`

-These variables behave differently from L1.
-Read more [about blocks in zkSync](../../developer-guides/transactions/blocks.md#blocks-in-zksync-era).
+You can find more information about blocks in zkSync, including the differences in block.timestamp and block.number, [in this link.](../../developer-guides/transactions/blocks.md#blocks-in-zksync-era).

 ### Differences in `COINBASE` `DIFFICULTY` `BASEFEE`
+In zkSync, there are some differences in the behavior of certain variables compared to L1.

-- `COINBASE` returns our Bootloader contract address, `0x0000000000000000000000000000000000008001`
+- The `COINBASE` variable in zkSync returns the address of the Bootloader contract, which is `0x0000000000000000000000000000000000008001`.

-- `DIFFICULTY` returns a constant value of `2500000000000000`
+- The `DIFFICULTY` variable returns a constant value of `2500000000000000`.

-- `BASEFEE` is not a constant, but is defined by the fee model.
-Most of the time it is 0.25 gwei, but under very high L1 gas prices it may rise.
+- The `BASEFEE` variable is not a constant in zkSync and is instead defined by the fee model.
+Usually, it is set to 0.25 gwei, but it can increase under very high L1 gas prices.

 ### Use of `codesize`/`codecopy` and `calldata` in the deploy code

-`Calldata` in the constructor is not empty as on the EVM, on zkEVM calldata contains constructor arguments.
+On zkEVM, the behavior of `calldata` and `codesize`/`codecopy` instructions in the constructor is different compared to EVM.
+In zkEVM, `calldata` contains constructor arguments, while in EVM, `calldata` is empty during constructor execution.

-`codesize` has the same behavior as `calldatasize`, `codecopy` as `calldatacopy`.
-To make it works datasize of the current object is 0.
+In addition, `codesize` instruction behaves similarly to `calldatasize`, and `codecopy` instruction behaves similarly to `calldatacopy`.
+To make this work, the datasize of the current object needs to be set to 0.

 ### Using `return` in the deploy code will not function as intended

-Constructors on the zkSync Era return immutables arrays.
-If you attempt to use return, it will instead return the array of immutables in the auxiliary heap that was previously written there (using `setimmutable`) rather than the data you specified.
+On zkSync Era, constructors return immutable arrays and cannot be used to return other data types.
+If you try to use the `return` keyword in a constructor, it will return the array of immutables in the auxiliary heap that was previously written there using `setimmutable`, instead of the data you specified.
+Therefore, using `return` in the deploy code will not function as intended.

-### For Yul users

-`datasize`, `dataoffset`, `datacopy`, `setimmutable`, and `loadimmutable` may behave differently.
-Please note that `datasize`, `dataoffset`, `datacopy`, `setimmutable`, and `loadimmutable` may behave differently in most cases in Yul (not assembly blocks in Solidity).
-This is due to modifications made to make solc-generated Yul work with our system, particularly in regards to create and constructors.
+### Yul Users Only: `datasize`, `dataoffset`, `datacopy`, `setimmutable`, and `loadimmutable` may behave differently
+On zkSync Era, there may be differences in behavior when using certain Yul instructions such as `datasize`, `dataoffset`, `datacopy`, `setimmutable`, and `loadimmutable`.
+These differences typically occur when using solc-generated Yul code with the system's create and constructors.

+These modifications were made to ensure compatibility with the zkSync system, and they may not behave the same way as they would on the Ethereum network.
+It is important to keep this in mind when writing Yul code for the zkSync Era.

 ## Opcode Differences